ServerBaby/Weather-App/README.md

 # Weather-App

-This program is designed to display the current weather conditions at a specific location using Bureau of Meteorology (BOM) data.
+This app is designed to display the current weather conditions at a specific location

-The program is designed to run in your console/terminal.
+Currently it includes two modules, both of which are designed to run in your console/terminal.

+  The first module displays details of the most recently available weather conditions using Bureau of Meteorology (BOM) data.

+  The second module displays the base64 representation of the most recently available photo of the location using Air Services Australia weather cameras.

-It is currently set up to display the most recent weather conditions at Toowoomba Wellcamp Airport.
+Currently the app is being tested on Toowoomba Wellcamp Airport.

 From Wikipedia: Toowoomba Wellcamp Airport (IATA: WTB, ICAO: YBWW) is an airport in Wellcamp, 8.4 nautical miles (15.6 km; 9.7 mi) west from the CBD of Toowoomba, Queensland, Australia.